-One of our core values here at Pinnacle Poker is evidence-based decision making.In this spirit, I will present you with some cold hard data about the potential win-rate gain that becomes available when upgrading from basic node-locking to MaxES-powered node-locking.
+One of our core values here at Pinnacle Poker is evidence-based decision making.In this spirit, I will present you with some cold hard data about the potential win-rate gain that becomes available when upgrading to MaxES-powered node-locking.

 EV Comparison